Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/doc/SolutionFortification.md

 ## Data Sources Overview and Needs

-The following data sources were used for the MVP of this solution.
+The following data sources were used for the initial release of this solution.
 However, for fortification of this solution, alternative sources need to be determined with a goal to identify partners that can assist with creating new APIs to meet the requirement of the solution.